What Is 1:2 Leverage?

 What does 1:2 leverage mean?

-With a 1:2 ratio, it means that your profits and losses are increased by 100% as well as your trading fees where the fees and the losses compound risk twice as fast.
+With a 1:2 ratio, profits and losses are increased by 100%, along with trading fees.
+Both fees and losses compound risk twice as fast as unleveraged positions.

-Another important factor to understand when using this ratio is that you will have a liquidation price at a distance of 50% from your entry price.
+Another important factor at this ratio is liquidation price, which sits at a distance of 50% from the entry price.

-This happens because your 2x leveraged position is built by 50% of your margin capital and 50% borrowed money.
+This happens because a 2x leveraged position consists of 50% margin capital and 50% borrowed money.

 Traders who are already comfortable trading spot markets sometimes evaluate 1:2 leverage to observe how borrowed funds interact with volatility and fees.

-Before doing so, it is essential to understand margin requirements, liquidation distance, and how the broker handles risk events.
+Before doing so, understanding margin requirements, liquidation distance, and how the broker handles risk events is essential.
 The goal is not bigger trades, but better risk control.

 A trader should already know how to manage orders without assistance before touching leverage.
 If someone needs guidance to place stops or calculate position size, they are not ready to use borrowed capital.